oborel/obo-relations/docs/modules.md

   * Grouping relations
   * Subsets

-Grouping relations are OPs that form the root of a property hierarchy including the desired properties.
+Grouping relations are OPs [(Object Properties)](object-properties.md) that form the root of a property hierarchy including the desired properties.
 For example, 'developmentally related to' (http://purl.obolibrary.org/obo/RO_0002324) groups all OPs used to specify developmental relationships between two structures.